microsoft/finops-toolkit/docs/_docs/bestpractices/databases/databases.md

 Optimization

-#### Potential Benefits
+#### Benefits

-- **Cost Optimization:** Identifies opportunities to optimize the cost of Cosmos DB by adjusting the backup retention and interval settings, ensuring cost-effective backup strategies.
+- **Cost optimization:** Identifies opportunities to optimize the cost of Cosmos DB by adjusting the backup retention and interval settings, ensuring cost-effective backup strategies.
-- **Resource Management:** Ensures that Cosmos DB accounts have an optimal backup configuration, balancing backup frequency and retention to meet data protection requirements without unnecessary cost.
+- **Resource management:** Ensures that Cosmos DB accounts have an optimal backup configuration, balancing backup frequency and retention to meet data protection requirements without unnecessary cost.

+#### Query

 <details>
   <summary>Click to view the code</summary>